EAST PENNINE ORIENTEERING CLUB

 Digital clock for finish from store, kitchen clock for start

-11 Attach punches to kites.
+11 Attach punches to kites (non e-punching events only).
 Fold inside kite to stop strings tangling.

 16 ON THE DAY: Put out the O signs and controls.
 Set up registration, start, finish and orange - perhaps results display.

 Registration.
-Fill in control card with forename, age, class, surname and club if possible or get competitor to do it.
+Record competitor details.
 Start-times - best allocated at the start.
 Make sure you have a small float with change.

-Short course: Let competitors copy the short course before they start - hand it out at registration if necessary.
+Short course: Let competitors have their pre-marked map or copy the short course before they start - hand it out at registration if necessary.

 Kites and punches: collect (or arrange for collection) all in as soon as all competitors finished.